codefresh-io/docs.codefresh.io/_docs/testing/test-reports.md

 ## Test report modes

-There are two modes for processing test reports in Codefresh.
+There are two modes for processing test reports in Codefresh:

-1. Built-in test reporting based in [Allure framework](http://allure.qatools.ru/)
+1. built-in test reporting based in [Allure framework](http://allure.qatools.ru/) and
-1. Custom reporting for any static website content (i.e. HTML)
+1. custom reporting for any static website content (i.e. HTML).

 Allure is an open source test framework that can produce HTML reports like the following: